creatissimo/otto-market-api/docs/Api/AvailabilityV1Api.md

 availabilityV1GetAvailableQuantityBySku($authorization, $sku): \OpenAPI\Client\Model\AvailableQuantitySingleResponseDTOAvailabilityV1
 ```

-get quantity for a sku
+Get quantity for a sku

 Fetch a single available quantity by its unique sku name.